 Implicits, type classes, and extension methods, part 4: understanding implicits

-In previous posts, we covered most popular implicit use cases.
-What is left to complete the picture is the implicits mechanics itself.
+In previous posts, we covered the most popular implicit use cases.
+What is left to complete the picture is the mechanics of implicits itself.

 Implicit resolution

-To have a complete understanding of implicits we should understand how compiler decides what goes into the scope and which implicit should be used.
+To have a complete understanding of implicits, we should understand how the compiler decides what goes into the scope and which implicit should be used.

 The high-level descriptions are the following:

-• implicit is a mapping from type T to a value t: T,
+- an implicit is a mapping from type

-• in order to find that value, Scala find all definitions in scope that might fit the definition, and then takes the most specific definition,
+Tto a valuet: T, - in order to find that value, Scala finds all definitions in scope that might fit the definition, and then takes the most specific definition,

-• if it has such definition which builds the value incrementally from other implicits and they are ambiguous, a resolution fails with divergent implicit expansion,
+- if it has such a definition that builds the value incrementally from other implicits, and those implicits are ambiguous, the resolution fails with a diverging implicit expansion,

-That begs 2 questions: that goes into the scope?, and what does it mean for a definition to be more specific?
+That begs two questions: what goes into the scope?, and what does it mean for a definition to be more specific?

 Implicit scope